LHNCBC/metamaplite/README.md

 # MetaMapLite: A lighter named-entity recognizer

-The primary goal of MetaMapLite to provide a near real-time named-entity recognizer which is not a rigorous as MetaMap but much faster while allowing users to customize and augment its behavior for specific purposes.
+The primary goal of MetaMapLite is to provide a near real-time named-entity recognizer which is not a rigorous as MetaMap but much faster while allowing users to customize and augment its behavior for specific purposes.